Training

 University courses:

-University lecture courses are provided on contract at both graduate and undergraduate levels, as well as supervision of graduate
+In recent years, University lecture courses were provided on contract at both graduate and undergraduate levels, as well as supervision of graduate

-research projects.
-In semester 2 at the University of Canterbury we are running the course SOCI237/337 Sustainable Development,
+research.
+At the University of Canterbury we ran the course SOCI237/337 Sustainable Development,

 led by Dr Nick Taylor along with our associates Gerard Fitzgerald and Susanne Rose.
-This popular course provides a general,
+This popular course, which is no longer available, provided a general,

-international perspective on development issues and is a mix of lectures, tutorials, readings and a country research project.
+international perspective on development issues with a mix of lectures, tutorials, readings and a country research project.

-The graduate paper Social Impact Assessment SOCI418 will also run in second semester 2010, led by our colleague Colin
+The graduate paper Social Impact Assessment SOCI418 was led by our colleague Colin

 Types of short courses: